-The lack of a process and system for accounting and distributing monies, including reconciliation of bank accounts to the registry of court records.
+The District Clerk's office lacks a process and system for accounting and distributing monies, including reconciliation of bank accounts to the registry of court records.

 Recommendation

 The District Clerk's office should reconcile all statements held in trust in a timely manner at the end of each month and should develop a process or system of consistently documenting disbursements from the registry of the court accounts.